-In the previous two posts we took at a look at the first two building blocks to increase your score and percentile on CAT Quant — Accuracy & Question Selection.
-In this post we will look at the third building block — if the first two blocks provide the impetus towards the higher score, this block is the one from where you take off towards a higher score — Speed.
+In the previous two posts, we took a look at the first two building blocks to increase your score and percentile on CAT Quant — Accuracy & Question Selection.
+In this post, we will look at the third building block — if the first two blocks provide the impetus towards the higher score, this block is the one from where you take off towards a higher score — Speed.
+Advertisements

-In the first part of this post we covered on the first building block to achieve higher scores and percentiles on CAT QA — accuracy.
-In this post we will take up the next one — selection.
+In the first part of this post we covered the first building block to achieve higher scores and percentiles on CAT QA — accuracy.
+In this post, we will take up the next one — selection.
 QA is the section that gets the maximum attention of test-takers of all stripes and there is always a litany of frustrations and queries that plagues aspirants — I am good at Math and like Math but my score just does not seem to go up!
 Should one attempt the long Arithmetic questions?
 I feel every problem is do-able!
 I get stuck for long with one problem without realising it I realise there were many problems I could have solved when I analyse the test The answer to all of these questions lies in the way you select questions and the way you navigate between them.

-Unlike the other two sections (which we have already covered here and here) QA is a section that has a direct link to what you have done in school and college.
-Most of the topics that are asked on the CAT have also been a part of school curriculum.
-This I feel is the biggest roadblock in front of test-takers wanting to achieve higher scores on the CAT Quant irrespective of their relationship with Quant with high Math scores during X and XII exams not having any direct correlation with ability on the CAT QA.
+Unlike the other two sections, QA is a section that has a direct link to what you have done in school and college.
+Most of the topics that are tested on the CAT have also been a part of the school curriculum.
+This I feel is the biggest roadblock in front of test-takers wanting to achieve higher scores on the CAT Quant irrespective of their relationship with Quant, with high Math scores during X and XII exams not having any direct correlation with ability on the CAT QA.

 A CAT Prep Plan: How you should be using your study material, what milestones you should set yourself for each of the upcoming months and most importantly how to approach your practice.